ionic-team/ionic-learn/content/formulas/backend-data/article.md

 ---
-name: Integrating a Backend Service
+name: Integrating a Backend Service with AngularJS
 author: Max Lynch
 date: May 14, 2014
-description: AngularJS makes interacting with backend data incredibly easy.
+description: AngularJS makes interacting with backend data and APIs incredibly easy.
+Follow this formula to see simple ways to make HTTP calls, and more powerful ways to model data objects on the server.
 difficulty: beginner
 reading_time: 10
 category: Ionic AngularJS Backend